 Reputational risk is the risk that current and potential clients' desire to do business with the Company reduces due to our perception in the market place.
-IntegraFin Holdings Limited became IntegraFin Holdings plc in February 2018 and listed on 2 March 2018, increasing the Group's exposure to reputational risk.
 It should be noted that clients don't directly purchase policies from ILUK - they are provided as part of the Transact wrap service.
 Therefore the reputation of the Transact brand is where the risk lies.